Meet the Team

 Kev Clift - Chair of Directors

 Hi, I’m Kev.
-I am the new Chair of Directors here at The SUN Network and have only recently been appointed.
+I am the new Chair of Directors here at The SUN Network.
 Like others at The SUN Network, I have my own lived experience of mental health challenges, which contributes to my understanding of those who may need support.

 I recently retired from HM Prison Service after 28 years and am now adjusting to life outside of the service.
 I have previously been involved in supporting others, and it’s something I was going to miss in retirement.
 I was delighted to hear about The SUN Network and all the work they do.
 I was extremely pleased to be appointed as the Chair, where I can continue to help others and improve services within the community.